 NOTE: A Floor Release message can be received from the permitted floor participant and from any participant that is queued in the floor control server.

-1. shall forward a Floor Release message to the controlling MCPTT function.
+1. shall forward a Floor Release message to the controlling MCPTT function if the controlling function is in the MCPTT system or to the floor control server state transition diagram for basic floor control operation towards the floor participant in the IWF if the controlling function is in the IWF.
 The Floor Release message:

 a. shall include all fields included by the floor participant in the Floor Release message;